Bermuda: Arts

 West Indian musicians introduced calypso music when Bermuda's tourist industry was expanded with the increase of visitors brought by post-Second World War aviation.
 Local icons the Talbot Brothers performed calypso music for a number of decades both in Bermuda and the United States, and appeared on the Ed Sullivan Show.
 While calypso appealed more to tourists than to the local residents, reggae has been embraced by a number of Bermudians since the 1970s with the influx of Jamaican immigrants.

 Gombey dancers from Bermuda at the 2001 Smithsonian Folklife Festival in Washington, D.C.

 Noted Bermudian musicians include operatic tenor Gary Burgess; jazz pianist Lance Hayward; singer-songwriter and poet, Heather Nova, and her brother Mishka, reggae musician; classical musician and conductor Kenneth Amis; and more recently, dancehall artist Collie Buddz.

-The dances of the Gombey dancers, seen at multiple events, are strongly influenced by African, Caribbean and British cultural traditions.
+The Gombey troupes, that perform at multiple events, incorporate African, Caribbean and British musical traditions and instruments with a Native American influenced war dance, costume, and weaponry (a tomahawk and bow and arrow).

 Alfred Birdsey was one of the more famous and talented watercolourists, known for his impressionistic landscapes of Hamilton, St George's, and the surrounding sailboats, homes, and bays of Bermuda.
 Hand-carved cedar sculptures are another speciality.
 In 2010, his sculpture We Arrive was unveiled in Barr's Bay Park, overlooking Hamilton Harbour, to commemorate the freeing of slaves in 1835 from the American brig Enterprise.

 Local resident Tom Butterfield founded the Masterworks Museum of Bermuda Art in 1986, initially featuring works about Bermuda by artists from other countries.
 He began with pieces by American artists, such as Winslow Homer, Charles Demuth, and Georgia O'Keeffe, who had lived and worked on Bermuda.
 In 2008, the museum opened its new building, constructed within the Botanical Gardens.

 Bermuda hosts an annual international film festival, which shows multiple independent films.
 One of the founders is film producer and director Arthur Rankin Jr., co-founder of the Rankin/Bass production company.